jeffvella/UnityNativeCollision/README.md

 # UnityNativeCollision #

 This project is an experimental C# implementation of polyhedron SAT collision and intersection for the Unity game engine.
-It's specifically designed to be compatable with Unity's Burst Compiler for performance.
+It's specifically designed to be compatible with Unity's Burst Compiler for performance.

 ##### Features: